biolink/biolink-model/guidelines/using-the-modeling-language.md

 ### mixin

-The `mixin` slot can be used to define whether a Biolink Model class (or slot) is a mixin.
-While mixins can be used by other classes (or slots), there the mixin tagged class (or slot) itself cannot be directly instantiated (or used as a slot) but may perhaps be processed in knowledge graph queries as a proxy for its instantiated child classes (or slots).
+The `mixin:true` demarkation is used to extend the properties (or slots) of a class, without changing its position in the class hierarchy.
+Mixins can be extremely helpful in a number of ways: 1) to generalize a set of attributes that can apply to classes in different parts of the class hierarchy, 2) reduce duplication of shared attributes between classes that do not inherit from one another and 3) to prevent the sometimes confusing nature of multiple inheritance noted in the '[diamond problem]'(https://tinyurl.com/4zdw9tsb).

+In general, while mixin slots and classes should not be directly instantiated, or used directly as a slot in a class, KGs can use them as a substitute for multiple inheritance.
+For example, a KG might wish to determine what are the parents of a certain class.
+In this case, the KG should navigate a mixin used in a domain or range of a class or slot, as it would the "is_a" demarkation.

 ```yaml
   thing with taxon: